 By Bruce Webber

-Posted 2024-03-08 in general
+Posted 2024-03-08 in excess deaths

 Since 2020, there have been excess deaths in the United States (US) and other Western countries.
 Excess deaths are the difference between the number of deaths that occurred and the number of deaths that are expected.